radareorg/radare2-book/basic_commands/intro.md

 # Basic commands

-The basic set of commands in radare can be mostly grouped by action, and they should be easy to remember and short.
-This is why they are grouped with a single character, subcommands or related commands are described with a second character.
+Most command names in radare are derived from action named.
+They should be easy to remember as well as short.
+Therefore command names are all single letters.
+Subcommands or related commands are described using a second character.
 For example `/ foo` for searching plain strings or `/x 90 90` to look for hexpair strings.

-The format of the commands (as explained in 'Command format' chapter) looks something like that:
+The format of valid command (as explained in 'Command format' chapter) looks something like this:

     [[.][times][cmd][~grep][@[@iter]addr!size][|>pipe] ; ...

     > 3s +1024    ; seeks three times 1024 from the current seek

-If the command starts with `!` the string is passed to the plugin hadling the current IO (the debugger for example), if no one handles it calls to posix_system() which is a shell escape, you can prefix the command with two `!!`.
+If the command starts with `!` the string is passed to the currently loaded IO plugin (the debugger for example).
+If no plugin handles the command, posix_system() is called to hand the command to your shell.
+You can also force this by prefixing your command with two exlamation marks `!!` to make sure your command is directly handed to the shell.

     > !help       ; handled by the debugger or shell
     > !!ls        ; runs ls in the shell

 The [arg] argument depends on the command, but most of them take a number as argument to specify the number of bytes to work on instead of block size.
 Other commands accept math expressions, or strings.

     > px 0x17     ; show 0x17 bytes in hexa at current seek